Peer Health Educators (PEEPS)

 CHEW Wants You on Our PEEPs CREW!

 Peer health educators wanted!
 Gain valuable public health and leadership experience to put on your resume, meet new people, and help improve the health of fellow JHU students.
+Apply to be a PEEPs member for Fall 2021 today!
+The application deadline is August 1, 2021.

 - One-year commitment with an average commitment of 3–4 hours each week which includes: